Skip to main content

 This page focuses specifically on distracted driving caused by cellphone use.
 The laws displayed here are organized by restrictions based on the type of driver (all drivers generally, inexperienced drivers, restrictions based on age and school bus drivers), restricted behaviors (hands-free, handheld), and restricted actions (calling or emailing/texting), as well as how each state enforces the law and what penalties are associated with a first-time violation.

-This page displays distracted driving laws from January 1, 1996 to May 1, 2015.
+This dataset captures distracted driving laws in all 50 US states and the District of Columbia from January 1, 1996 to May 1, 2015.